rmpasha/marketplace/README.md

 All payments goes to the contract account.
 Store owner can withdraw their total amount of sales anytime.

-All information of all participants of this web application and order information are stored in the ethereum blockchain.
+All information of all participants of this web application, products information, store's inventory and order information are stored in the ethereum blockchain.
+The picture of the products store in ipfs network and display from ipfs network.

 Below screen shot is just for an idea before reading all details.